 Utopia has inherent dangers.
 Experimentation can transform into self-destruction.
 Open sexuality also opens a space for predation.
 Pleasure can overrule solidarity.

 In the libertarian hedonism of the festival, drug experimentation is sacrosanct.
-Whether ecstasy, mushrooms, LSD, weed, ketamine, DMT, or a bump of coke, we spin our brains on a chemical roulette wheel for the big win.
+Whether ecstasy, shrooms, LSD, weed, ketamine, DMT, or a bump of coke, we spin our brains on a chemical roulette wheel for the big win.
 The score is what French writer Romain Rolland described in a 1927 letter to Sigmund Freud as the “oceanic feeling” where the self evaporates.
 Many of us willingly, joyfully destroy the “self” because it comes with the weight of society.
 The lies we tell others and ourselves to maintain our egos, the endless work, and the nonstop comparing of ourselves to others; it leaves us hollowed out.
 We walk around with painted faces, depressed and anxious.

 At the festival, when LSD dissolves on my tongue, the masks I wear to survive melt, and free emotion bathes everyone in heavenly light.
 Strangers become as intimate as family.
 The glory we carry within us is at our fingertips.